 Thursday 6 November, 7pm

-In anticipation of the Borough Road Gallery Artist Residency 2014/15, this panel discussion will delve into the varied and dynamic ways in which artists are responding to archives and collections, using them to inform their own art practice.
+In anticipation of the Borough Road Gallery Artist Residency 2014/15, this panel discussion delved into the varied and dynamic ways in which artists are responding to archives and collections, using them to inform their own art practice.

-Curators Althea Greenan (Goldsmiths) and Lizzie Fisher (Independent/Kettle’s Yard), who both work with archives or collections connected to universities, will be joined by artist Jason Singh, to open up this discussion.
+Curators Althea Greenan (Goldsmiths) and Lizzie Fisher (Independent/Kettle’s Yard), who both work with archives or collections connected to universities, were joined by artist Jason Singh, to open up this discussion.
 Singh was the Sound Art Resident at the Victoria & Albert Museum in 2012, inspired by the Iranian, Afghanistan and Middle Eastern collections he produced new work ranging from the creation of software to refigure the voice electronically through collection objects to performances of break dancers translating Islamic calligraphy into movement.
 Greenan works in the Women’s Art Library at Goldsmiths, facilitating exhibitions and events including the ‘Living with Make: Art in the Archive’ bursary for artists, that supports 3 months research for artists and offers a venue to launch the resulting work.
 Fisher was the curator of Kettle’s Yard’s Associate Artists programme, which commissioned artists to make new work in response to the Kettle’s Yard collection, and exhibit it alongside these chosen objects, artworks or archive materials.
-The speakers will discuss their own residencies, experiences and observations, followed by a Q&A.
+The speakers discussed their own residencies, experiences and observations, followed by a Q&A.

 Jason Singh is a multi-disciplinary artist, who was born in Tower Hamlets and now lives and works in Manchester.
 Singh often works with sound and vocal sculpting, as well as photography, poetry and moving image.
 He has collaborated with the National Portrait Gallery, the British Film Institute, and Whitworth Art Gallery, amongst others, on projects which aim to further develop vocal sculpting as an art form.
 Singh is also a keen musical collaborator, and composes music for theatre and experimental film.
 He regularly engages in workshops and residencies, the root of his practice being a dedication to inspire audience engagement through performance and participation.